aparajitad60/Analyzing-Box-Office-Data-using-Seaborn-Plotly-and-Python/README.md

 - The code File holds the code of the Analysis Done.
 - The data file contains train and test data.
 - The Pyplot files holds the Scrrenshots for the Pylots, as in github the plot cant be seen.
+- Scroll down to get a sneak peek of the Analysing Plots!

 This Project is guided by Snehan Kekre.